IDTdesign/bossrev-psi/README.md

 grunt --force
 ```

-The `--force` key needed to pass to the next test if speed score below treshold.
+The `--force` key needed to pass to the next test if speed score below threshold.

 Output example: